nstanard/mac/README.md

 # Mac

-Mac is a script to set up a macOS computer for web development, and to keep it up to date.
+Mac is a script to set up a macOS computer for web development and to keep it up to date.

 If you want - the script also lightly customizes your shell prompt so that it displays your